UPES Dehradun BA Admissions 2026

 $f'(x) = 6x^2 - 18x + 12$.

-We find the critical points by setting $f'(x) = 0$, which gives $x = 1$ and $x = 2$.
-Evaluating the function at the critical points and endpoints ($x = 0$ and $x = 3$), we find that the absolute maximum is 4 at $x = 3$ and the absolute minimum is -5 at $x = 0$.
-The point of maxima is $x = 1$ and the point of minima is $x = 2$.
+Critical points are found by setting $f'(x) = 0$, giving $x = 1$ and $x = 2$.
+Evaluating the function at the critical points and endpoints ($x=0$ and $x=3$), we find that the absolute maximum is $4$ at $x=3$ and the absolute minimum is $-5$ at $x=0$.
+The point of maxima is $x=1$ and the point of minima is $x=2$.
 Hence, the correct match is A-IV, B-II, C-I, D-III.

-7. An objective function $Z=ax+by$ is maximum at points (8,2) and (4,6).
-If $a \geq0$ and $b \geq 0$ and $ab=25$, then the maximum value of the function is equal to:
+7. An objective function $Z = ax + by$ is maximum at points $(8,2)$ and $(4,6)$.
+If $a \ge 0$ and $b \ge 0$ and $ab = 25$, then the maximum value of the function is:

 (2) 50